naivar68/Python-Binaural-Beats/README.md

     ```

 3. Follow the prompts to input the necessary parameters:
    - Sample rate (e.g., `44100` for CD-quality audio)
    - Duration of the binaural beats (in seconds)
    - Frequency for the left ear (in Hz)
    - Frequency for the right ear (in Hz)
+   - Volume (e.g., `1.0` for 100%, `0.5` for 50%)
+   - Frequency transition rate for left and right ears (optional)
    - Name of the video file (including the file extension, e.g., `video.mp4`)
+   - Desired name for the output file (including the .mp4 extension)

-4. The script will generate the binaural beats and mix them with the provided video file, producing an output file named `output.mp4`.
+4. The script will generate the binaural beats and mix them with the provided video file, producing an output file named as specified by the user.
+You will be prompted to save this output file to the SQLite database.

 ## Project Structure